 1. Existing Business

-Business must have been in operation in Johns Creek prior to the COVID-19 pandemic.
-Acceptable proof of operation prior to the COVID-19 pandemic includes a 2020 Johns Creek business license.
+Business was in operation in Johns Creek in 2020 and during the COVID-19 pandemic and can provide acceptable proof of operation in 2020 and during the COVID-19 pandemic.
+Acceptable proof includes a 2020 Johns Creek business license.

 2. Currently Licensed Business

 Businesses must have a current 2020 Johns Creek business license and be in good standing meaning have remitted any applicable fees and not be subject to any compliance issues or active judicial proceedings.

 Businesses must have less than 250 employees to qualify.

 Businesses must have a a “brick and mortar” physical commercial location in Johns Creek.
 Home-based businesses would be ineligible for funding.
 Furthermore, only those business entities formed in Georgia and sole proprietors residing in Georgia will be eligible for funding.
 Business entities formed outside of Georgia and sole proprietors residing outside of Georgia would be ineligible for funding.
 Businesses without a physical commercial location in Johns Creek would be ineligible for funding.

 Businesses must interface with the public, meaning all interactions are with general public invitees (“walk-ins”) and not by specific appointment with the business’ particular clientele.

 All businesses directly or indirectly impacted by Executive Orders of the Governor are eligible.